guireibar/teamcity-documentation/topics/view-build-results.md

 <img src="build-timeline.png" width="700" alt="Build timeline"/>

 The __Build Log__ tab shows a structured log with highlighted warnings and errors.
 Its main blocks are by default collapsed, so the log is easier to navigate.
-You can explore the log manually, or search and filter messages by their text and type.
-A log can be downloaded in several formats whenever necessary.
+You can explore the log manually, search and filter messages by their text and type, or download the full log.

 If you want to customize how TeamCity produces the log output, use special [service messages](build-log.md#Customizing+Log+Output).